M-Talha-Farooqi/M-Talha-Farooqi/README.md

 ## 💖 Support My Work

 Thank you for stopping by my corner of GitHub! 🌟
-If you enjoy my projects, designs, or open-source contributions — or just wanna fuel my next late-night coding sprint — you can show a little love here:

 <p align="left">
   <a href="https://ko-fi.com/mtalhafarooqi" target="_blank">